cli-kit/lipsum/README.md

                     Verify ANSI escape sequences are not written to files. lipsum print       Print some messages, illustrates the log middleware. lipsum print --log-level=warn --no-color
-                    Set log level to warn.
- lipsum ex          Print an error, will be treated as an uncaught exception. lipsum ex --debug  Include stack trace in exception and set log level to trace. lipsum ex; echo $?;
+                    Set log level to warn and print some messages. lipsum ex          Print an error, will be treated as an uncaught exception. lipsum ex --debug  Include stack trace in exception and set log level to trace. lipsum ex; echo $?;
-                    Verify exit code for uncaught exception, compare to lipsum -eh.
+                    Verify exit code for uncaught exception, compare to `lipsum -eh`.

 Report bugs to muji <noop@xpm.io>.
 ```